cmpsci-goldnjub/info/rules.md

 6. Each team may make multiple submissions; however, only the submission closest to (but before) the submission deadline will be presented to the judges.

+7. In addition to source code, submissions must include the app in its most portable form (or for web apps, a link to the app) to facilitate judging.
+Mobile applications must be ready to install (Android APK or iOS IPA), and web applications must be hosted and accessible to judges.

 ## Prizes

 1. Prizes will be awarded to eligible teams as follows: